Family immigration detention in the United States: History

 In 2014 the Obama administration opened new family detention centers in the United States.
 At the time there was only one government-operated facility, which was located York County, Pennsylvania.

 In 2015, intact families were not regularly separated at the United States border.

 In February 2016, the designation Family Unit Aliens or FMUA was introduced.
 The majority of families apprehended at the border were not linked to fraud according to an official within U.S. Customs and Border Protection.

 In July 2016, the United States Court of Appeals for the Ninth Circuit upheld a lower court's decision (in July 2015, by Judge Dolly Gee) to quickly release child migrants from family detention even when accompanied by a parent.

 In 2017 and 2018, the number of family units (groups of at least one adult and at least one child) from Guatemala and Honduras detained by the U.S. increased, as families fled gang violence and instability in Central America.

 In March 2021, shortly after Joe Biden became president, ICE announced that no families were being held at the Berks County Residential Center any more, and that the detention center would no longer be used for family detention.
 The other two family detention centers, Dilley and Karnes, were now to be used only for holding families for short, three-day periods.
 In December 2021, Axios reported that ICE would stop engaging in family detention for the time being, and officials confirmed this.

+In the mid-2020s, family immigration detention continued to attract judicial attention, with several high-profile cases bringing attention to the role of federal courts in reviewing immigration detention of minors and families.
+In January 2026, a five-year-old child was detained along with his father by Immigration and Customs Enforcement (ICE) in a federal immigration enforcement operation in Minnesota.
+The case gained national attention after an image of the child in detention began to circulate across the US.
+Ultimately, a federal judge ordered the immediate release of the child and his father, citing concerns over the legality and humanity of detaining a minor during ongoing immigration proceedings.
+The case was raised in the context of judicial supervision of family immigration detention and the handling of children in the US immigration system.

+Following the return to widespread interior enforcement under the second Trump administration starting in 2025, family separations ended up happening on a scale that exceeded the 2018 policy, according to a 2026 Brookings report.
+According to research from the Brookings Institution, more than 200,000 children have been separated from at least one parent as a result of immigration policies enacted during the Trump administration.
+In addition, the institution’s findings indicate that around 145,000 children who are U.S. citizens have experienced separation from their families by U.S. Immigration and Customs Enforcement (ICE).